robinrendle/strtr/README.md

 ## General thoughts

+Throughout the last dozen or so projects I’ve worked on, the underlying front-end has been relatively simple.
+The `./src` directory contains all of the images, Sass and JavaScript files whilst a suite of Gulp tasks are set to minimize, concatenate and move these files into `./build`.

 - Starting a new project should be fun and lightning fast.
 I want to start building as soon as I get a neat idea but I don’t want a lot of useless files bundled with something like a framework.
 - I shouldn’t have to copy + paste code from previous projects because it’s remarkably inefficient.
 - The initial codebase ought to be very malleable and flexible.
 - Like all boilerplates, this project needs to be simple so I can easily throw things on top of it.
 - Particular styles for writing CSS change a lot over time (SMACSS, BEM, SUIT, etc.) hence this boilerplate is agnostic in that regard, letting the individual project dictate which method is best.
 - At the moment I’m keeping jspm config files out of this repo since some projects don’t really need fancy pants ES6, Tracuer and JS modules.
+- CSS architecture should be decided on a project by project basis.

 ## Contributions